openstack-archive/fuel-plugin-purestorage-cinder/docs/purestorage-cinder-guide.rst

 ===================

-The Pure Storage Cinder Fuel plugin provides an automated method to insert the necessary lines into the cinder.conf file.
-The plugin extends the Fuel GUI to provide the necessary entry locations for the information for the configuration file.
+The Pure Storage Cinder Fuel plugin provides an automated method to insert the necessary lines into the ``cinder.conf`` file.
+The plugin extends the Fuel Web UI to provide the necessary entry locations for the information for the configuration file.
+Thus, the plugin incorporates `OpenStack Cinder Driver for Pure Storage Flash Array <http://stackalytics.com/report/driverlog?project_id=openstack%2Fcinder&vendor=Pure%20iSCSI%2FFC%20Storage>`_.
+Thus, the plugin provides the ability to create a configuration file stanza so that when multi-backend support is selected, the stanza is correct.

 License
 -------